Terms of Reference – Audit Committee

 The Committee shall ensure that this is addressed by:

-• including an explanation of why it believes that it is appropriate for the Company Chairman to be a member of the Committee;
+- including an explanation of why it believes that it is appropriate for the Chairman of the Board to be a member of the Committee;

 The Board should ensure that shareholders are provided with sufficient information for them to understand the risk/reward balance to which they are exposed by holding the shares.